-- · dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding the notes as part of a hedge, straddle, conversion, constructive sale or other "synthetic security" or integrated transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - banks, thrifts, insurance companies, regulated investment companies, real estate investment trusts, or other financial institutions; - persons subject to the alternative minimum tax; - foreign entities treated as domestic corporations for U.S. federal income tax purposes; - controlled foreign corporations, foreign personal holding companies, passive foreign investment companies and shareholders of such corporations; - entities that are exempt from U.S. federal income tax and retirement plans, individual retirement accounts and tax-deferred accounts; - · governmental bodies or agencies or instrumentalities thereof; and - partnerships and other pass-through entities and holders of interests therein (including holders of interests held therein in connection with the performance of services).
+- dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding the notes as part of a hedge, straddle, conversion, constructive sale or other "synthetic security" or integrated transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - banks, thrifts, insurance companies, regulated investment companies, real estate investment trusts, or other financial institutions; - persons subject to the alternative minimum tax; - persons subject to special tax accounting rules under Section 451(b) of the Code; - foreign entities treated as domestic corporations for U.S. federal income tax purposes; - controlled foreign corporations, foreign personal holding companies, passive foreign investment companies and shareholders of such corporations; - entities that are exempt from U.S. federal income tax and retirement plans, individual retirement accounts, tax-deferred accounts and foreign pension funds; - governmental bodies or agencies or instrumentalities thereof; and - partnerships and other pass-through entities and holders of interests therein (including holders of interests held therein in connection with the performance of services).